 “Is Instagram safe for 10 year olds” or “Is Instagram safe for 12 year olds” are commonly asked questions by parents.
 Due to the Children’s Online Privacy Protection Act (COPPA), most social networking platforms are designed for users aged 13 and over.
 All exceptions ‘all ages’ (such as Minecraft) require consent from a parent or legal guardian before a child can create an account if the he/she is younger than 13.

 The law states that 13 years old is the age when children are independent enough to enter the online world on their own.
 However, whether Instagram is really right for your kids depends on the final decision of parents and legal guardians.
-If your kids are over 13 and you feel they have reached the age you deem appropriate when they set up their own social media accounts, you can allow them to register.
+If your kids are over 13 and you feel they are ready to have their own social media accounts, you can allow them to register.

 Why do young people use Instagram?